iudovin/sorts/README.md

 ## Insertion sort

 Iterate over the array, for each element find the leftmost one that is smaller and place the element right after it.
-Time complexity is still $O(n^2)$
+Time complexity is still $O(n^2)$.

 ## Megre sort

 This methd is recurrent.
 Divide the array into two arrays, do the same with both of them and then merge them back.
-Time complexity here is $O(n\log n)$
+Time complexity here is $O(n\log n)$.